Next Session: Sept. 12-Nov. 3, 2017

 - Data Collection & Analysis

-After attending the Advanced Programming Institute, you will have the information to be able to determine:
+After attending the New Course Development Institute, you will have the information to be able to determine:

 • Why you must move from developing products to developing customers